 UPDATE: One of the staffers for Hallman's exploratory run says he made the error in Hallman's bio.
 Tom Evans, who's worked on previous Hallman campaigns, chalks it up to a "poorly constructed sentence."

 "While he was indeed endorsed by The Arizona Republic, the Fraternal Order of Police and numerous community leaders in 2004, he was endorsed by the same groups AND the Professional Firefighters of Arizona in 2008....Any error was not intentional."

 Documentation of the cop and firefighter union endorsement was provided, so that part checks out, but New Times readers may recall that the implied endorsement of city workers was the issue that started this whole thing.

-the screenshot is below:
+So, in case the claim gets scrubbed again, the screenshot is below:

 Get the This Week's Top Stories Newsletter

 Every week we collect the latest news, music and arts stories — along with film and food reviews and the best things to do this week — so that you’ll never miss Phoenix New Times' biggest stories.

 - FEMA May Deploy Response Team to Navajo Nation Following Mine Spill